stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

 ## Dice

 Each turn of the game starts with throwing two dice.
 That means two random numbers between 1 and 6.
-That can be achieved with the use of the `random()` function that we've learned to use earler, but Python also comes with a special random-function meant for whole numbers: `randint(start, end)`.
+That can be achieved with the use of the `random()` function that we've learned to use earlier, but Python also comes with a special random-function meant for whole numbers: `randint(start, end)`.

 {: .language-python}
     import random